edignot/edignotportfolio/README.md

 # Edita Ignot Portfolio

 ## https://edignot.com/

+![Edita Ignot Portfolio](/portfoliomockup.jpg)

-## Introduction
+## About
 This is a simple static portfolio website.
 Main goal of this project was to create my own responsive portfolio website.
 Learning goals: learn and utilize Gatsby with GraphQL, Contentful headless CMS and set up continuous deployment with Netlify.

-## Website Demo:
-![Edita Ignot Portfolio](/portfoliomockup.jpg)

 ## Tech Stack:
 - Gatsby